georgesdib/flight_surety_project/README.md

 I also amended the ResponeInfo responses field to a mapping as opposed to an array to guarantee that an oracle votes once, and avoid sybil attacks where one oracle keeps on voting.

-I have also added a video showing how to interact with the contract.
+I have also added a video showing how to interact with the contract, this was added to git lfs.